Impact-Site-Verification: 59dd913e-d960-427c-8346-c2264d98dcae

 Legal Information Disclaimer

 This information about North Carolina landlord-tenant laws is provided for general educational purposes only and does not constitute legal advice.
 North Carolina rental laws may change, and local ordinances may impose additional requirements.
 For specific legal guidance regarding your North Carolina lease agreement or rental situation, consult with a qualified North Carolina attorney or local housing authority.
 While we strive to keep our North Carolina legal information current and accurate, laws change frequently and we recommend verifying all requirements with official North Carolina sources.
-Last updated: November 22, 2025.
+Last updated: May 27, 2026.

 Research Attribution: Legal requirements compiled and verified by LeaseCraft legal research team using official North Carolina legislative sources and housing authority guidance.

-North Carolina Key Requirements (2025)
+North Carolina Key Requirements (2026)

-Max Deposit: 2 months rent for leases longer than month-to-month, 1.5 months rent for month-to-month leases
+Max Deposit: 2 months' rent for leases longer than month-to-month; 1.5 months' rent for month-to-month leases

-Notice Period: 7 days
+Notice Period: 30 days

-2025 Compliance Verified
+2026 Compliance Verified

 North Carolina Document Tools & Resources